pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-md/05-dependencies.md

 ---
-title: Migrate a Site with Multidev to Drupal 9
+title: Migrate a Drupal 8 Site with Multidev to Drupal 9 Using Multidev
 subtitle: Ensure Dependencies are Drupal 9 Compatible
 description:
 cms: "Drupal 9"